nerdo/js-routing/README.md

 ]
 ```

-The section `:folder` is a dynamic URL parameter that gets passed to the `route` function, so if the URL is `/documents/reports?query=summary`, the `folder` variable will have the captured value `reports` from the URL.
+The section of the path, `:folder`, is a dynamic URL parameter that gets passed to the `route` function.
+If the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value `reports` from the URL.
 It will also have captured `summary` as the `find` query parameter.

 It's important to note that if the `find` parameter is not part of the URL (e.g. `/documents/reports`), this route will **NOT** match.

-Query parameters defined in the path are required.
+**Query parameters defined in the path are REQUIRED**.

+To use an optional query string parameter, simply use it as a property on the 2nd route argument.

-The query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route` function as properties on an object to its _second parameter_.
+In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route` function's second argument as object properties.

 ## Applying Routing

 The `applyRouting` function takes a list of routes and will try to find the most specific route that matches.
 When it finds the best match, it calls the function and returns its value to your code.

-In most cases, the return value will be a renderable component.
-However, it can be whatever you want it to be - a function, a string, etc.

 If no match was found, `applyRouting` will return `null`, making it trivial to display fallback content.